rao-ankur/P2P-Network/README.md

 - If a peer fails to receive responses to three consecutive liveness messages from a neighbor, it notifies connected seed nodes for removal from the peer list.
 - Closing a peer triggers a dead message reported to seed nodes.

+## Output files Explained
+- I made 4 seeds at ports 6001, 6002, 6003, 6004 by running seed.py
+- Then I initialized 3 peers at ports 8001, 8002 and 8003
+- all thses peers share the same peer list so They get connected with each other and start sending the gossip and liviliness message to each other.
+- Each peer generates a gossip message at every 5 second, save the message hash in its hash list and send to oher peers in its peer list
+- Whenever any peer recieves any gossip message, it check the gossip message in its hash list and if not found: first save its hash in its hash list and then propagate the message to ther peers in peer list
+- Each peer also generates the liveliness message at every 13 seconds which it sends to all other peers in its peer list
+- Whenever any peer recieves any liveliness messages it sends the reply of liveliness message to the same peer from which it recieved that liveliness message
+- Whenever any peer has sended consecutively 3 liveliness message without getting their reply it declares that peer a dead node by removing that peer from its peer list and send dead message to the seeds to which its was connected.
+Then seed updates its peer list ny removing dead peer
+- For each peer a output file is made which store all its message generated(sended) and recieved and some other extra information
+- Simarly one output file is made to store the all seeds log

 ## Proof of Correctness